EV Greenhouse Gas Emission Breakeven Point

 The environmental benefits of EVs extend far beyond just reducing tailpipe emissions.
 The main environmental footprint of an EV comes during its production, especially in building lithium-ion batteries, which is an energy-intensive process.
 But even when factoring that in, EVs still come out ahead.

 According to multiple lifecycle assessments (including work by Transport & Environment), a medium-sized EV emits around 16.9 tons of CO₂ over its lifetime, compared to 54.3 tons for a gasoline vehicle.
 That's nearly a 70% reduction.
-And while EVs start with a slightly higher carbon cost due to battery production, they hit the break-even point after just 18,000 km of driving (sources: ICCT, Transport & Environment, BloombergNEF, and IEA).
+And while EVs start with a slightly higher carbon cost due to battery production, they hit the break-even point after just 11,335 mi/18,243 km of driving (sources: ICCT, Transport & Environment, BloombergNEF, and IEA).

 Sustainable Advancements in Battery Technology